foundry-vtt-community/wiki.js/community/Community-Media.md

 ---

 ## Michael Ghelfi

-"My name is Michael Ghelfi and I'm a self-taught music and ambiences composer from Switzerland. [...].
-I'm working on creating new music albums and expanding my RPG ambiences library to make it the biggest, the fullest and the most immersive ambience library ever, and for free.", *Michael Ghelfi, Michael Ghalfi Official Website*
+> "My name is Michael Ghelfi and I'm a self-taught music and ambiences composer from Switzerland. [...].
+I'm working on creating new music albums and expanding my RPG ambiences library to make it the biggest, the fullest and the most immersive ambience library ever, and for free."
+> — *Michael Ghelfi, Michael Ghelfi Official Website*

 ### Link(s) to Media
 * [Creator](https://michaelghelfi.com/)